How Much Does Car Insurance Go Up After a DUI?

 1. Shop Multiple Insurers Immediately

 Rate differences between insurers can be massive after a DUI.
-Progressive might charge $268/month while another carrier charges $450+ for identical coverage.
+State Farm might charge $115/month while another carrier charges $300+ for identical coverage.
 Use comparison tools and get at least 4–5 quotes.
-Specialty high-risk auto insurance providers are often more lenient with DUI drivers.
+Specialty high-risk auto insurance providers are often more competitive with DUI drivers.
+With 2026 rates stabilizing for clean-record drivers, high-risk drivers have even more reason to shop around and understand current rate trends.
+You may also want to consider non-standard auto insurance carriers that specialize in high-risk coverage.

-Many states allow insurers to offer a 5–15% discount for completing a state-approved defensive driving or DUI education program.
-This also demonstrates accountability to insurers.
+Many states allow insurers to offer a discount of up to 15% for completing a state-approved defensive driving or DUI education program.
+These courses also often fulfill court mandates, which can shorten your license suspension period.

 3. Use Telematics / Usage-Based Insurance